Click below for answers to commonly asked questions about the Dental Hygiene A.S. Degree program at EFSC.

 Question 22: Is financial aid available?

 Yes.
 Hygiene students are eligible for the same financial assistance programs offered to other EFSC students.
-There are dental specific scholarships available for qualified student once students are taking the hygiene courses. click to see the Foundation page.
+There are dental specific scholarships available for qualified student once students are taking the hygiene courses.
+Visit the Financial Aid & Scholarships section of the website for more information.

 Question 23: Do I wear a uniform all the time?